Muhammadtaufeeq/arihtmatic-opration/README.md

-# arihtmatic-opration
+# arithmetic-operation
-this is my program based on some arithmatic opration
+This is my program based on some Arithmatic opration